matt-finish/praetorian-crypto/README.md

 The wordlist generator to create the 3 tripple buzzwords can be found in the root directory of the repo.
 To run it use `python wordlist_generator.py > output_wordlist.txt` and make sure the file `wordlist1.txt` is in the same directory as the wordlist_generator.
 This will create a file about 3.2 GB large.
 Now I'm working on a way to shorten the hashing algorithm.

 Okay, so i've shortened the hashing algorithm and have uploaded my script in the root directory of the repo.
 It is called `level4_simplified.py`.
 Go into the script and change the name of the wordlist and the hash you are trying to achieve.
+Run it like this `python level4_simplified.py > possible_passwords.txt` because it will spit out tons of possible passwords.
+I have another script that will run this against the api once the possible_passwords list generates.
+Give it about an hour to churn out all the possible passwords.

+After you have your possible_passwords.txt file, run the crypto_submit.py file (change the name of the possible_passwords.txt file if it's different) and just let it run.
+After it's finished, try using postman to request level 5 or try to return the hash from level 4 by looking on praetorian's website on how to get the hash.
+If it doesn't return the hash, you may need to re-request level 4 and get a new hash to crack and try the processess again.
+I'm very close to submitting the passwords to the api and I will post again soon.

 ### Challenge 5: